GalalHamoudy/obsidian/README.md

 # I hope this message finds you well.

-### That is my notes and I hope that will be useful for you and help you to be good in cyber security
+### These are my notes.
+I hope they're helpful for you and support your cybersecurity learning journey!